ryan-a-davis365/RDFitness/README.md

 * All anchor tags in the page\'s main content were made so when hovering over the hyperlink the text color would change to make it clear to the user that I had embedded a hyperlink.
-* I changed the color to a darker blue to match the surrounding text, meaning the anchor tag did not look out of place or lower the contrast score.
+* I changed the color to #1e2936 (dark blue) to match the surrounding text, meaning the anchor tag did not look out of place or lower the contrast score.

 ## **Footer**
-* The footer includes direct links to all the RDFitness social media accounts with the use of icons.
+* The footer includes direct links to all the RDFitness social media accounts with the use of icons so they are easy to access for the user.
 These icons were imported from font awesome.
 * I also included details like opening times and the location of the gym in the Footer of my page.